lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 to the other end instead of sending known field values.
 This Rule ID identifies a rule that provides the closest match to the original packet values.
-Hence, when a value is known by both ends, it is only necessary to send the Rule ID over the LPWAN network.
+Hence, when a value is known by both ends, it is only necessary to send the corresponding Rule ID over the LPWAN network.

 The context contains a list of rules (cf. {{Fig-ctxt}}).
 Each Rule contains itself a list of field descriptions composed of a field